 Felines have deadpan, inexpressive facial features.
 This is why so many people misjudge the mood of a cat.
-Cats rely on subtle body language cues to express their feelings.
-This can include happiness.
+Cats rely on subtle body language cues rather than grinning, laughing, and smiling to express feelings of happiness.

 Cats can manipulate their faces into what a human would consider a smile.
-A cat can bare its teeth and curl its lips.
-Do not misinterpret this as a happy grin, though.
-It’s likelier that the cat is grimacing in pain, preparing to bite, or investigating a new scent.
+A cat can bare its teeth and curl its lips, but it’s not a grin.
+It’s more likely that the cat is grimacing in pain, preparing to bite, or investigating a new scent.
 Purring, kneading, and flicking of the tail are more reliable signs of a contented cat.

-Smiling in happiness is not a part of a cat’s communication style.
-Felines have not evolved to express themselves this way.
-Always remember this when approached by a cat that appears to be grinning.
-Instead, learn how to understand your cat through its body language and behavior.
+Smiling in happiness is not a part of a cat’s communication style, as that’s not how they evolved.
+Always remember this when approached by a cat that appears to be grinning at you.

 Do Cats Smile When Happy?

 Smiling to express contentment is not the repertoire of feline behavior.
 While cats can contort their mouths into a smile formation, this does not denote happiness.
 Assuming that a cat is smiling is anthropomorphizing a feline with human values.

 In truth, cats are hardwired to avoid displaying any emotion.
 This is a survival mechanism handed down from wild descendants.
 If a cat is visibly content, another feline may attempt to steal its territory.
 While body language can reveal a cat’s mood, this is usually involuntary.

 If a cat looks like it is grinning, it is experiencing a response to stimulation.
 You must understand whether your cat is denoting pleasure or pain.
 Either way, do this from a safe distance as the cat will not wish to interact.